energysistem/manuals/42235-Energy_Phone_Max_4G/en/22-troubleshooting.md

 The Android™ operating system and the preinstalled applications need approximately 4 GB to work.
 Therefore, the available memory for additional data is less than 16 GB.

-9. What must I do to install an application?
+9. What should I do to install an application?

 First, make sure that the file has the Android™ application extension (.APK).Android™ will ask you to activate the application installation from "Unknown sources", this option is disabled for safety.
 To authorize the installation of applications, you only have to follow the instructions on the screen the first time you try to install an application: Settings / Security / Unknown sources (activate).